IMDEANetworksWNG/UbiLocate/README.md

 by each router.
 * Enable SSH
 * Put the router in AP mode
 * Update the firmware.
-The firmware is the name is: FW_RT-AC86U_300438215098.w.
+The firmware is: FW_RT-AC86U_300438215098.w.
 To do so, follow the instruction in the [link](https://www.asus.com/support/FAQ/1008000/#a2), follow Method 2: Update Manually

 Once these steps are done: